 These traditional Buddhist bead necklaces are so much more than just jewelry.
-They are one of the essential tools used in meditation, and they often have special healing properties based on the particular material that the beads, tassel and the thread.
+They are one of the essential tools used in meditation, and they have special healing properties based on the particular material of the beads, tassel and the thread.

 I personally absolutely love Buddhist prayer beads / malas.
 And I want to share everything I know about Buddhist prayer beads, from years of working as a meditation teacher.

 Here’s what we’re going to look at in this guide:

 - What are Buddhist prayer beads / malas?

 - Benefits of malas

 - Why there are 108 beads on a mala

 - The meaning and benefits of different gemstones used in malas

 - How to make malas the DIY way